Stanley-Whitman House: Architecture

-The Stanley-Whitman House is the fourth-oldest existent structure and the oldest seventeenth-century structure in modern-day Farmington.
+The Stanley-Whitman House is the fourth-oldest existent structure and the oldest eighteenth-century structure in modern-day Farmington.
 A centrally located chimney made of field and sandstone divides the house into two symmetrical halves.
 The original ca. 1720 house had four rooms and a third-story attic space.
 Family members lived, worked, and entertained in the parlor and kitchen on the ground floor and the parlor chamber and kitchen chamber on the second floor.
 When second owner Solomon Whitman added a lean-to onto the existing room-over-room 3-storey building in the mid-eighteenth century, he expanded his family's living space and extended the roof line to create the classic saltbox silhouette for which Stanley-Whitman House is famous.
 The house has a framed overhang, in which the second story extends 18 in over the first story.
 Four drop pendants, carved into the lower end of the posts, ornament the overhang; two of these are original while the other two are reproductions.